General Principles of Crypto Taxation

 Do I have to pay taxes on crypto trading?

 In most countries, yes.
 Cryptocurrency transactions including sales, trades, and exchanges are generally taxable events.
 The specific rules and rates vary by jurisdiction.
 Consult a qualified tax professional for your specific situation.
+For more on this topic, see our Binance vs Coinbase 2026.

 How do I calculate crypto capital gains?